 (l) Any other factor considered by the court to be relevant to a particular child custody dispute.

-As the Act outlines, there are 12 points for courts to consider legally.
-It can be helpful to review these 12 points before your child custody case to get an idea on the court’s thinking.
-In addition to these factors, there may be other circumstances a judge will consider, such as the best interests of a child with a disability.
+As the Act outlines, there are 12 factors for courts to consider when deciding whether to proceed with joint or sole custody.
+It can be helpful to review these 12 points before your child custody case to get an idea of the court’s thinking.
+In addition to these factors, a judge may consider other circumstances, such as the best interests of a child with a disability.

-The Child Custody Act also outlines the differences between different types of custody.
-While there is no legal definition for sole custody, and Michigan courts will put effort into making sure both parents have a part in raising their child, it refers to when physical and legal custody of the child is given to one parent only.
+The Child Custody Act also outlines the differences between different types of legal custody.
+While there is no legal definition of sole custody, Michigan courts will make every effort to ensure both parents have a role in raising their child; it refers to when physical and legal custody of the child is given to one parent only.

-The legal definition of joint custody is when both parents share the decision-making power regarding a child.
-Joint physical custody is defined differently and is where the child’s physical custody is shared between parents.
+The legal definition of joint custody is when both parents share the decision-making power regarding a child’s life.
+Joint physical custody is defined differently and refers to the situation in which a child’s physical custody is shared between parents.
 For example, they alternate weeks with their child in their home.
+Contact a dedicated family law attorney to determine the best option for you.

-We are a small law firm by intent so that we can devote more time to every case we handle.
-Because of our broad knowledge and our willingness to listen carefully to the needs and concerns of our child custody and family law clients, many of our new cases come to us in the form of referrals.
+We are a small law firm by design, which allows us to devote more time to the family law matters we handle.
+Because of our broad knowledge and willingness to listen carefully to the needs and concerns of our child custody and family law clients, many of our new cases come to us through referrals.

-To arrange a free initial consultation with an expert Westland child custody attorney, contact our office by e-mail or call us at 734-729-4465.
+To arrange a free initial consultation with an experienced Metro Detroit, MI child custody lawyer, contact our office by e-mail or by calling 734-729-4465.